 When everyone can communicate openly over a robust platform that allows you to set up notifications to keep team members on track and to identify their key tasks in the early stages, you’ll save time and money by increasing overall efficiency.

 Intelligent translation management software will act as a project manager and communicator between team members, and notify everyone working on it when they have new tasks, and when there is new content ready for translation.

-5. A Solid Translation Memory
+Solid Translation Memory

 The mega brain behind your l10n project, your translation management software must have an in-built translation memory that allows you to keep all translated content stored.
 Phrase’s translation management software saves all changes made to translations, so it’s easy to look up older versions and even restore them if needed.